Knowing how high (or low) a Video Game Designer’s Salary is or should be, is something I like researching every now and then.

 Small Game Design Shop

-In smaller Game Design Studios, as there are less people, you will usually work more generalistic.
+In smaller Game Design Studios, as there are fewer people, you will usually work more generalistic.
 This means you will need to know more than just one discipline.

 The Video Game Designer Salary in a smaller Game Design Studio will be higher in my experience, than a specialist in a larger Studio.